Lauri Rapala: Rising popularity and improving production

-When the World War II broke out in Europe in 1939, shortages arose, and Rapala began making his lures from tree bark.
+When World War II broke out in Europe in 1939, shortages arose, and Rapala began making his lures from tree bark.
 During the war, his lure achieved some promotion.
 Dynamite was sometimes used to obtain fish, but Rapala said his lure would produce more fish.
 He and his friends had a contest, and he outfished what had been "caught" with dynamite, catching 78 fish in a few hours.

 After the war, demand for his lures increased, so he enlisted the help of his sons, teaching them the art of making the lures.
 Ensio did so well on one that he achieved a national craftsmanship award for it.
-Elma handled bookkeeping, and wrote and designed promotional copy for the lure boxes.
+Elma handled bookkeeping and wrote and designed promotional copy for the lure boxes.
 They developed machines to improve efficiency and quality of the lures, to have them sanded and polished, and to make identical lure bodies.
-To make sure all the lures ran just right, Rapala insisted that all lures be tank tested, and viewed by him for final approval.
+To make sure all the lures ran just right, Rapala insisted that all lures be tank tested and viewed by him for final approval.